 The SCRC was established to develop a spinal cord training program within the Department of Physiology and assist in the recruitment and retention of new clinical and basic science faculty and retention of their laboratories in the Faculty of Medicine.

 Over the past few years the SCRC has expanded its research outside the confines of the Department of Physiology & Pathophysiology to include the Section of Rehabilitation Medicine, Internal Medicine, Neurology, Kinesiology and Recreation Management, as well as the Regenerative Medicine Program.
 Presently the SCRC consists of ten core laboratories (Drs.
 Chopek, Cowley, Eftekharpour, Fedirchuk, Gardiner, Jordan, Karimi, Nagy, Schmidt and Stecina), eight core laboratories are housed in the Department of Physiology and Pathophysiology, and two core laboratories (Drs.
 Eftekharpour and Karimi) are located in Regenerative Medicine.
 All are dedicated exclusively to spinal cord research.
-These core investigators are joined by 12 affiliated researchers from six Departments or Schools at the University of Manitoba, and over sixty research associates, post-doctoral fellows, students and support staff.
+These core investigators are joined by five affiliated researchers from four Departments or Colleges at the University of Manitoba, and almost thirty research associates, post-doctoral fellows, students and support staff.